The Raleigh Cigarette Program: Ozzie Nelson

-Before breaking a break in radio, Nelson started out in show business as a band leader.
+Before breaking into radio, Nelson started out in show business as a band leader.
 Nelson's big break came in 1930 when he formed the Ozzie Nelson Band.

 From 1930 through the 1940s, Nelson's band recorded prolifically—first on Brunswick (1930–1933), then Vocalion (1933–1934), then back to Brunswick (1934–1936), Bluebird (1937–1941), Victor (1941) and finally back to Bluebird (1941-through the 1940s).
 Nelson's records were consistently popular and in 1934 Nelson enjoyed success with his hit song, "Over Somebody Else's Shoulder" which he introduced.
 Nelson was their primary vocalist and (from August 1932) featured in duets with his other star vocalist, Harriet Hilliard whom he would marry in 1935.

 Ozzie Nelson joined The Raleigh Cigarette Program originally as the program's orchestra leader/musical director.
 As the show progressed, however, Nelson gradually became written in to more and more sketches and episodes.
 Harriet also became a supporting cast member as well and the two became known as "America's favorite young couple".
 After Skelton left the air in 1944, Nelson moved to CBS where he developed and produced his own radio series, The Adventures of Ozzie and Harriet.
 The show went on the air with their sons played by actors until 1949, and in 1952 it moved over to television (the radio version continued for another two years).
 The show starred the entire family, and America watched Ozzie and Harriet raise their boys.
 The last television episode aired in 1966.
 To date, Ozzie and Harriet is the longest running live-action sitcom and the third longest running television sitcom behind the animated shows South Park and The Simpsons.